• Slide title

 Between skylights added into the former warehouse building, the team sprayed K-13 insulation on the metal decking as an acoustic buffer from the highway streets nearby to keep work areas more resilient to the hubbub throughout the headquarters.
 The black of the insulation shares a few qualities of the char marks of a steak in color and contrasts with the surrounding elements.

 A build as complicated as the Traeger Grills headquarters needed a special ingredient to bring the recipe up a notch.
-Since the outside walls and roof couldn’t support a second floor, ICS got to work constructing 23,512-SF floating mezzanine that serves the same purpose.
+Since the outside walls and roof couldn’t support a second floor, Layton ICS got to work constructing 23,512-SF floating mezzanine that serves the same purpose.

 The inability to tie the mezzanine structurally required a two-inch gap between mezzanine and shell to build, as Knorr called it, a structure within the structure.
 He complimented all of the trade partners who they leaned on for expertise throughout the process, but specifically praised Rightway Steel and ARW Engineers for their work to envision and then build black structural steel visible throughout the headquarters and support the entire structure.